 Additional details on accessing the relevant application form and appropriately filling in and submitting required supporting documents are available on UTIITSL / NSDL websites.
 The application can be submitted either physically, or digitally through e-KYC & e-Sign.

-If you do not have an Indian address, a foreign address can be provided as residential or office address by NRI applicants.
+If you do not have an Indian address, a foreign address can be provided as a residential or office address by NRI applicants.
 Also, it is required that all female applicants provide the name of their father on the application irrespective of marital status.

 Please note that it is not mandatory to file an income tax return on getting a PAN card.
 You are only liable to file an income tax return if you meet the conditions of Section 139.
 On applying for a physical PAN card, an e-PAN will be complimentary.